Corina Buzoianu, National University of Political Studies and Public Administration, Romania

 - Opportunities and challenges of methodological pluralism and the mixed method approach.

-The authors of proposals that fit into the theme of this special issue are invited to submit a full paper by November 1, 2017.
+The authors of proposals that fit into the theme of this special issue are invited to submit a full paper by June 30, 2018.
 The papers will undergo a double-blind review.
 Submissions must be in English, should be no more than 15 pages single spaced in length (up to 8000 words), and follow the submission requirements posted on the JEMI website at http://jemi.edu.pl/pl/submission.html.
-The publication is planned as a spring issue in 2018.

 - Bazeley, P. (2015).
 Mixed methods in management research: Implications for the field.
 The Electronic Journal of Business Research Methods, 13(1), 27-35.